 Neuroscientist Marianne Chapleau, first author of the study published in the journal The Lancet Neurology in February, explained, saying, “We need more awareness of PCA so that it can be flagged by clinicians.

-Senior author Gil Rabinovici, M.D., added: “It’s critical that doctors learn to recognize the syndrome so patients can receive the correct diagnosis, counseling, and care.
+Senior author Gil Rabinovici, M.D., added: “Doctors must learn to recognize the syndrome so patients can receive the correct diagnosis, counseling, and care.

 How To Diagnose PCA